 How do I access exam/assessment lists?

 You can find the exam/assessment lists in the “Assess Exams” module.
-You can find a detailed description of how to access and edit the exam/assessment lists in the instructions "Prüfungsergebnisse eintragen" in the RWTHonline documentation portal.
+You can find a detailed description of how to enter exam/assessment results in the instructions "Leistungen eintragen" in the RWTHonline documentation portal.

 Please note that students who have de-registered or withdrawn from an exam no longer appear on the candidate list.

 How can I see last-minute changes in the exam/assessment lists?

 Exam/assessment lists are changed all the time – students withdraw from exams or submit doctor's notes.
 If you have exported a participant list a few das before an exam, you may receive notification messages when re-importing the list, for example if you want to overwrite grade entries made by the ZPA in the meantime (such as Q for doctor's note) or want to grade students who have de-registered from an exam.

 With the “PV-Leistungserfassung” (“PV Performance Record”) or "PV-Leistungserfassung (eigene Prüfung)“ (“PV Performance Record (Own Exam”) functions, those responsible for the assessment of exams within an organizational unit can enter exam and assessment results.
 You are able to enter comments on grade and additional comments on grades in the grades section, print out exam records and mark exams you have conducted as “valid.”
 You can also delegate the validation of exams to another person in your department who is also authorized to perform the functions outlined above.
 You can find more detailed information in the "Leistungserfassung" section in the RWTHonline documentation portal.